Home Guides Guide 1

 Educational Disclaimer

-Maple Wealth Guide provides general financial education only.
+Maple Wealth Guide provides general educational information only.
 We do not offer financial, investment, tax, or legal advice.
 Nothing on this website should be considered a recommendation.
 Always consult a licensed professional for personalized guidance.

-Many Canadians, particularly those aged 50 and older, have relied primarily on savings accounts and GICs (Guaranteed Investment Certificates) to grow their wealth.
-While these are safe options, they often fail to keep pace with inflation, meaning your purchasing power actually decreases over time.
-Learn more about this in our guide on understanding inflation in Canada.
+Many Canadians, particularly those aged 50 and older, have historically relied primarily on savings accounts and GICs (Guaranteed Investment Certificates) to grow their wealth.
+While these are considered lower-risk options, they may not always keep pace with inflation, which can affect purchasing power over time.
+Learn more about this concept in our article on understanding inflation in Canada.

 Getting Started: Your First Steps